 - 7.5.1 Construction, openings and closing appliances. - 7.5.1.1 Openings in the freeboard deck other than those defined in 7.3, 7.6 7.11 and 7.13 shall be protected by the enclosed superstructure or enclosed deckhouse.
-The similar openings in the deck of enclosed superstructure or enclosed deckhouse shall be protected by enclosed deckhouse of the second tier. - 7.5.1.2 Superstructures and deckhouses are considered enclosed if: their construction complies with the requirements of 2.12, Part II "Hull"; all access openings comply with the requirements of 7.5.2 and 7.7; - all other openings in their outside contour comply with requirements of $\frac{7.2-7.4}{2.7-10}$ and $\frac{7.7-7.10}{2.10}$. - 7.5.2 Doors in enclosed superstructures and enclosed deckhouses. - 7.5.2.1 All access openings in the end bulkheads of enclosed superstructures and outside bulkheads of enclosed deckhouses shall be fitted with doors (refer to 2.4.4, Part VI "Fire Protection"). - 7.5.2.2 The height of the sills to access openings specified in 7.5.2.1 shall be at least 380 mm.
+The similar openings in the deck of enclosed superstructure or enclosed deckhouse shall be protected by enclosed deckhouse of the second tier. - 7.5.1.2 Superstructures and deckhouses are considered enclosed if: their construction complies with the requirements of 2.12, Part II "Hull"; all access openings comply with the requirements of 7.5.2 and 7.7; all other openings in their outside contour comply with requirements of 7.5.2. - all other openings in their outside contour comply with requirements of $\underline{7.2-7.4}$ and $\underline{7.7-7.10}$. - 7.5.2 Doors in enclosed superstructures and enclosed deckhouses. - 7.5.2.1 All access openings in the end bulkheads of enclosed superstructures and outside bulkheads of enclosed deckhouses shall be fitted with doors (refer to 2.4.4, Part VI "Fire Protection"). - 7.5.2.2 The height of the sills to access openings specified in 7.5.2.1 shall be at least 380 mm.
 However, the bridge or poop shall not be regarded as enclosed unless access is provided for the crew to machinery and other working spaces inside these superstructures from any place in the uppermost continuous open deck or above it by alternative means which are available at all times when bulkhead openings are closed; the height of the sills of the openings in the bulkheads of such bridge or poop shall be at least 600 mm in position 1 and at least 380 mm in position 2.